Nanolx/NanoDroid/README.md

   * recommended, but not required
   * if **Magisk** is installed, NanoDroid will be installed as Magisk-Module, else it will install into `/system` directly
 * install **NanoDroid**
-  * from either Magisk Manager or TWRP, doesn't matter
 * reboot

 #### microG